orkanylmz/toto-config-api/README.md

 Our CloudSQL will not be publicly exposed, our Cloud Run instance connects to it using `cloudsqlproxy`

-When we commit and push our code to Cloud Source Repository, Cloud Build triggers and start building our code using `cloudbuild.yaml`, after success build, it will deploy it to Cloud Run.
+When we commit and push our code to Cloud Source Repository, Cloud Build triggers and start building our docker image using `cloudbuild.yaml`, after success build, it will deploy it to Cloud Run.

 ![Architecture](https://i.postimg.cc/JnF1YLCT/toto-arch.png)